m00g3n/cluster-inventory/docs/adr/provisioning.md

   namespace: kcp-system
 spec:
   shoot:
-    # spec.shoot.name is set by the KEB, required
+    # spec.shoot.name is required
     name: shoot-name
-    # spec.shoot.purpose is set by the KEB, required
+    # spec.shoot.purpose is required
     purpose: production
-    # Will be modified by the SRE
+    # spec.shoot.region is required
+    region: eu-central-1
+    # spec.shoot.secretBindingName is required
+    secretBindingName: "hyperscaler secret"
     kubernetes:
       # spec.shoot.kubernetes.version is optional, when not provided default will be used
+      # Will be modified by the SRE
       version: "1.28.7"
       kubeAPIServer:
-        ## spec.shoot.kubernetes.kubeAPIServer.oidcConfig is provided by the KEB, required
+        ## spec.shoot.kubernetes.kubeAPIServer.oidcConfig is required
         oidcConfig:
           clientID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
           groupsClaim: groups